asterisk/documentation/docs/Configuration/Interfaces/Back-end-Database-and-Realtime-Connectivity/LDAP-Realtime-Driver.md

 Asterisk Realtime Lightweight Directory Access Protocol (LDAP) Driver
 =====================================================================

 With this driver Asterisk, using the [Realtime Database Configuration](/Fundamentals/Asterisk-Configuration/Database-Support-Configuration/Realtime-Database-Configuration), can access and update information in an LDAP directory.
 Asterisk can configure SIP/IAX2 users, extensions, queues, queue members, and entire configuration files.
-This guide assumes you have a working knowledge of LDAP and have an LDAP server with authentication already setup.
+This guide assumes you have a working knowledge of LDAP and have an LDAP server with authentication already set up.
 Asterisk requires read and write permissions to update the directory.

 See [configs/res_ldap.conf.sample](https://raw.githubusercontent.com/asterisk/asterisk/master/configs/samples/res_ldap.conf.sample) for a configuration file sample.
  See contrib/scripts for the LDAP [schema](https://raw.githubusercontent.com/asterisk/asterisk/master/contrib/scripts/asterisk.ldap-schema) and [ldif](https://raw.githubusercontent.com/asterisk/asterisk/master/contrib/scripts/asterisk.ldif) files needed for the LDAP server.